The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: Introduction

-In case $\rho=1$, it has been proved in \cite{Banert-Bot-Csetnek} that when the set of the Lagrangian associated with \eqref{intro:problem:ADMM} (which is nothing else than $\Lr$ when $r=0$) is nonempty and the two matrix sequences and $A$ fulfill mild additional assumptions, then the sequence $\{(x^k, z^k, y^k)\}_{k \geq 0}$ converges to a saddle point of the Lagrangian associated with problem \eqref{intro:problem:ADMM} (which is nothing else than $\Lr$ when $r=0$) and provides in this way both an optimal solution of \eqref{intro:problem} and an optimal solution of its Fenchel dual problem.
-Furthermore, an ergodic primal-dual gap convergence rate result expressed in terms of the Lagrangian has been shown.
+It has been proved in \cite{Banert-Bot-Csetnek} that, if $\rho=1$ and the set of the saddle points of the Lagrangian associated with \eqref{intro:problem:ADMM} (which is nothing else than $\Lr$ when $r=0$) is nonempty, and the two matrix sequences and the operator $A$ fulfill mild additional assumptions, then the sequence $\{(x^k, z^k, y^k)\}_{k \geq 0}$ converges to a saddle point of the Lagrangian associated with problem \eqref{intro:problem:ADMM} and provides in this way both an optimal solution of \eqref{intro:problem} and an optimal solution of its Fenchel dual problem.
+Furthermore, an ergodic primal-dual gap convergence rate result has been proved.